Make Your Vinyl Windows Last A Lifetime

-When it comes to installing new windows, many homeowners consider vinyl windows because they come in an assortment of sizes, styles, and colours; are practically scratch free.
+When it comes to installing new windows, many homeowners consider vinyl custom windows because they come in an assortment of sizes, styles, and colours; are practically scratch free.
 They offer great insulation—plus they’re easy to maintain, which means that they have the ability to look great after years of service.

 Although vinyl does not need much maintenance, taking proper care of your windows can make them last a lifetime.
 Here are a few maintenance tips for vinyl windows: